westonphillips/WP-polaris-github-lab-java/README.md

 # Congratulations

 You have now configured a Polaris workflow in GitHub and demonstrated all the current post-scan CI features. :clap: :trophy:

+# CTF (Optional)

+Capture the value from the secret and assemble a 3 part sentance in order.